Attitude Adjustment

 • Instead of wanting fewer problems or that life was easier, learn to desire more skills.

-• Nobody cares about your feelings as much as you.
+• Nobody cares about your feelings as much as you do.

 • The world usually judges behavior, not intent.